 The First National Bank Of Belvidere

-The First National Bank Of Belvidere in Illinois printed $1,611,990 dollars worth of national currency.
-Over $1,000,000 face value is a lot of money.
-However, some types and denominations of currency from this bank could still be rare.
-This national bank opened in 1865 and stopped printing money in 1931, which equals a 67 year printing period.
-That is considering a long operation period for a national bank.
-During its life, The First National Bank Of Belvidere issued 19 different types and denominations of national currency.
+The First National Bank Of Belvidere in New Jersey printed $207,130 dollars worth of national currency.
+That is a small output.
+National bank notes from here should be scarce.
+This national bank opened in 1932 and stopped printing money in 1934, which equals a 3 year printing period.
+That means that money from this bank was not entering circulation very often.
+During its life, The First National Bank Of Belvidere issued 7 different types and denominations of national currency.
 We have examples of the types listed below.
 Your bank note should look similar.
 Just the bank name will be different.
-For the record, The First National Bank Of Belvidere was located in Boone County.
-It was assigned charter number 1097.
+For the record, The First National Bank Of Belvidere was located in Warren County.
+It was assigned charter number 13628.

 We buy all national currency.
 Please call or email us for a quote.
 Sales@AntiqueMoney.com